HandsOnDataViz/book/docs/HandsOnDataViz.md

     to double-click to “unzip” or de-compress the folder.
-After you unzip it, a new folder will appear named in this format, `REPOSITORY-BRANCH`, which refers to the repository name (such as `leaflet-map-simple`) and the branch name (such as `master` or `main`), and it will contain the repo files.
+After you unzip it, a new folder will appear named in this format, `REPOSITORY-BRANCH`, which refers to the repository name (such as `leaflet-map-simple`) and the branch name (such as `main`), and it will contain the repo files.
 One of those files is named `index.html`, which you’ll use in a few steps below.

 2. Go back to your GitHub account in your web browser, click on the plus (+) symbol in the upper-right corner of your account, and